 The Last Word on Frank Zane, a Legendary Bodybuilder

-Thus, he had to put in years of effort to obtain his shredded and robust muscular body.
-We can infer from glancing at Frank Zane’s diet and exercise that we must put in the effort if we’re to be like him.
-But also we must try new things and focus on the details.
+Thus, he had to put in years of effort to get his shredded and robust muscular body.
+We can infer from looking at Frank Zane’s diet and exercise that we must put in the effort to be like him.
+But also, we must try new things and focus on the details.

 Frank Zane’s lessons about bodybuilding and dieting will resonate with those who want a better physique, but you can apply his advice beyond the gym.
 There are many parallels between what it takes to achieve fitness goals and what we need in other areas.